 The Natural Resources Conservation Service offers many types of programs to meet most agricultural needs and even wildlife habitat restorations.
 Cost share rates vary so it's best to contact the office at 812-752-2269, ext.
 3 to set up an appointment with Jennifer Kipper, District Conservationist.

 The Farm Service Agency also offers several types of programs to help producers.
 They can be reached at the same number 812-752-2269, ext.
 2.

 13. How do I know if my property has a wetland?

-Wetland determinations for agricultural programs will be set up through the local USDA Service Center and may have even all ready been completed for your land.
+Wetland determinations for agricultural programs will be set up through the local USDA Service Center and may have even already been completed for your land.
 You may find out more information about this in Scott County by calling 812-752-2269, ext.
 3.

 All other wetland determinations should be made by contacting either of the following agencies: